-- Please clearly distinguish the hierarchy of headings within the manuscript by using capital letters, underline, italic, and bold styles as necessary. - As needed, use italic, superscripts, subscripts, and boldface, but otherwise do not use multiple fonts and font sizes. - Do not insert page or section breaks except where noted in the Author Instructions. - Use hard returns (the Enter key) only at the end of a paragraph, not at the end of a line.
+- Please clearly distinguish the hierarchy of headings within the manuscript by using capital letters, underline, italic, and bold styles as necessary.
+The manuscript should be structured as follows: Introduction, Patients or Material and Methods, Results, Discussion, Conclusion. - As needed, use italic, superscripts, subscripts, and boldface, but otherwise do not use multiple fonts and font sizes. - Do not insert page or section breaks except where noted in the Author Instructions. - Use hard returns (the Enter key) only at the end of a paragraph, not at the end of a line.
 Allow lines of text to break automatically in your word-processing software.
-Do not justify your text. - Create tables using the Table function in Microsoft Word.
+Do not justify your text. - Use only one space, not two, after periods. - Create tables using the Table function in Microsoft Word.